d-xo/europy/presentation/presentation.md

 # Model Based Testing

 - Model system as a graph (finite state machine)
-- Generate tests by randomly walking over graph
+- Generate testcases by randomly walking over graph
 <br>
 - Tests are more *flexible*
 - Tests find *new bugs*